MOFH-Dev/MOFHY-Lite-English/README.md

 ## MOFHY Lite
 MOFHY Lite is a priceless MyOwnFreeHost Client Area for account management, ticket support system and a free ssl service.
 It has easy to use features much like the WHMCS Digit UI interface.

+Spanish and Multi-Lang version will be released after all security issues have been patched.

 ![AppVeyor](https://img.shields.io/badge/Licence-MIT-lightgrey)
 ![AppVeyor](https://img.shields.io/badge/Version-v1.0.5-lightgrey)
 ![AppVeyor](https://img.shields.io/badge/Build-passed-lightgreen)
 ![AppVeyor](https://img.shields.io/badge/Dependencies-php-lightgrey)
 ![AppVeyor](https://img.shields.io/badge/Dependencies-mysql-lightgrey)
 ![AppVeyor](https://img.shields.io/badge/Interface-Digit-lightgrey)

+### WARNING!
+At this time, both Client and Admin account can be hacked within secconds.
+PLEASE DO NOT USE MOFHY FOR NON-DEVELOPMENT REASONS!
+MOFHY Developers are not resposible for any damage caused by hackers.

 ## Table of Content
 - [Features](#features)